-2020 has been a roller coaster year for businesses, and many are looking for fast, effective ways to get their brand, products, and services in front of qualified audiences.
+2020 was a roller coaster year for businesses, and many are looking for fast, effective ways to get their brand, products, and services in front of qualified audiences.

 One of the most efficient ways to do this is through pay-per-click (PPC) advertisements.
 PPC ads have become a critical component of many companies’ digital strategies.
 PPC is a form of digital advertising whereby a digital ad is presented to internet users based on a formula of terms entered into a search engine.